 A. George Battle.
-Director since August 1996 and Chair of the Board of Directors since February 2002; Chair of the Governance, Nominating and Executive Committee; Age 63.
+Director since August 1996 and Chair of the Board of Directors since February 2002; Chair of the Governance, Nominating and Executive Committee; Age 64.

 From January 2004 through August 1, 2005, Mr. Battle served as Executive Chairman of Ask Jeeves, Inc., a provider of information search and retrieval services.
 From December 2000 until January 2004, Mr. Battle served as Chief Executive Officer of Ask Jeeves.
-From 1968 until his retirement in 1995, Mr. Battle was an employee and then partner of Arthur Andersen LLP and Accenture Ltd., global accounting and consulting firms.
-Mr. Battle's last position at Accenture was Managing Partner, Market Development, responsible for Accenture's worldwide industry activities, its Change Management and Strategic Services offerings, and worldwide marketing and advertising.
+From 1968 until his retirement in 1995, Mr. Battle was an employee and then partner of Arthur Andersen LLP and Andersen Consulting (now known as Accenture Ltd.), global accounting and consulting firms.
+Mr. Battle's last position at Andersen Consulting was Managing Partner, Market Development, responsible for Andersen Consulting's worldwide industry activities, its Change Management and Strategic Services offerings, and worldwide marketing and advertising.
 Mr. Battle is a director of the following public companies in addition to Fair Isaac: Netflix Inc., Advent Software, Inc., and Expedia, Inc. He is also a director of the Masters Select family of funds.
 Mr. Battle received an undergraduate degree from Dartmouth College and an M.B.A. from the Stanford University Business School.

-Tony J. Christianson.
-Director since November 1999; Member of the Compensation Committee; Age 55.
+Nicholas F. Graziano.
+Director since February 2008; Member of the Audit Committee; Age 36.